-Asylum seekers without adequate resources are entitled to free medical care in public medical institutions covering at a minimum, emergency health care and essential treatment of illnesses and serious mental disorders.
-Welfare beneficiaries and residents in the reception centre are explicitly eligible for free medical care and in that respect they have access to free health care.
-The level of resources needed to receive free medical care in the case of asylum seekers not receiving welfare assistance is not specified.
+Asylum seekers without adequate resources are entitled to free medical care in public medical institutions, covering at a minimum emergency health care and essential treatment of illnesses and serious mental disorders.
+Welfare beneficiaries and residents in the reception centre are indicated as eligible for free medical care and, in that respect, have access to free health care.
+The level of resources needed to receive free medical care in the case of asylum seekers who do not receive welfare assistance is not specified.

-As of the 1 June 2019, a National Health System (GESY) is in effect for the first time in Cyprus, introducing major differences in the provision of health care services.
-The new system introduces the concept of a personal GP in the community as a focal point for referrals to all specialised doctors.
-A network of private practitioners, pharmacies and diagnostic centres has been set-up in order for health services to be provided, and in June 2020 a number of private hospitals are also expected to join the new health system for purposes of in-hospital treatment.
-For the most part of the population (Cypriots and EU citizens) in Cyprus, health services are now provided almost exclusively under the new health system.
+On 1 June 2019, a National Health System (GESY) came into effect for the first time in Cyprus, introducing major differences in the provision of health care services such as the concept of a personal general practitioner (GP) in the community as a focal point for referrals to all specialised doctors.
+For most of the population (Cypriots, EU citizens, BIPs), health services are now provided almost exclusively under the new health system.

-The transition to the new health system is particularly relevant after the measures for tackling Covid-19 were taken.
+The transition to the new health system is particularly relevant in view of the measures tackling COVID-19.
 According to such measures, the public is expected to consult personal GPs before visiting the hospitals.
 As asylum seekers are not covered by GESY, they do not have access to personal GPs, which has created a serious shortcoming in accessing appropriate health care services.
-In addition, language barriers also prohibit asylum seekers from receiving health related information about Covid-19 through the hotline which was set-up for this purpose (1420).
-NGOs and volunteers in the community are trying to facilitate access to information for asylum seekers by translating and disseminating important COVID-19 related announcements in the most widely used refugee languages and by providing advice and guidance.
+In addition, language barriers also prohibited asylum seekers from receiving health related information about COVID-19 through the hotline which was set-up for this purpose (1420).
+NGOs, UNHCR, and volunteers in the community tried to address this gap and facilitate access to information for asylum seekers by translating and disseminating important COVID-19 related announcements in the most widely used refugee languages and by providing advice and guidance.

 Asylum seekers who need to receive essential treatment which is not available in the RoC are not included in the relevant scheme introduced by the Ministry of Health transposing the Directive on patients’ rights in cross-border healthcare.
 In practice, however, the Ministry has covered the costs, upon approval of the Minister of Health, for several cases of child asylum seekers to receive medical treatment outside the country.

-In a number of cases, asylum seekers reported to Cyprus Refugee Council that they faced racist behaviour from medical staff, often in relation to their poor Greek language skills and the reluctance of the latter to communicate in English.
+In a number of cases, asylum seekers reported to the CyRC that they faced racist behaviour from medical staff, often in relation to their poor Greek language skills and the reluctance of the latter to communicate in English.
 Such reports continued in 2022.

 Asylum seekers without adequate resources who have special reception needs are also entitled to free of charge necessary medical or other care, including appropriate psychiatric services.
-The Refugee Law incorporates the provision of the recast Reception Conditions Directive in relation to the identification and addressing of special reception needs, including victims of torture.
+The Refugee Law incorporates the provision of the recast Reception Conditions Directive in relation to identifying and addressing special reception needs, including for victims of torture.
 In practice, the identification of vulnerabilities is conducted mainly in the camps from appointed professionals, albeit not without gaps.
-The situation is much more challenging in the community due to the recent amendment as well as a lack of specific guidelines or procedures, the provisions are not implemented yet.
-There are no specialised facilities or services, except for the ones available to the general population within the public health care system.
-Currently, there is only one NGO, the Cyprus Refugee Council, offering specialised social and psychological support to victims of torture, operating through the funds of United Nations Voluntary Fund for the Victims of Torture (UNVFVT) and the EU.
+The situation is much more challenging in the community due to the lack of a specific mechanism and procedures to timely identify and address those needs.
+In addition, there are no specialised facilities or services, except for the ones available to the general population within the public health care system.
+Currently, there is only one NGO, the Cyprus Refugee Council, offering specialised social and psychological support to victims of torture and gender-based violence, operating through the funds of United Nations Voluntary Fund for the Victims of Torture (UNVFVT) and the EU.
 During 2021, 118 persons received relevant services and in 2022, 142 persons.
 The fund has been renewed for 2023.

 Article 9ΙΓ(1)(a) Refugee Law.